 Over hundreds of years of cultivation in South America, many different varieties of oca have come into being, and farmers in New Zealand have dabbled with the tuber as well, even home veggie gardeners.
 Because of this, it is hard to describe the flavor of oca.
 Some varieties are so sweet they are sold as fruit and are fried or candied like sweet potatoes.

-Other types of oca have bitterness due to the plants composition of oxalic acid.
+Other types of oca have bitterness due to the plant’s composition of oxalic acid.
 Oxalic acid in quantity can harm the urinary tract but in the case of oca, one would have to exclusively eat the tuber to achieve any ill effects.
-That said, if a person has gout or kidney stones or has ever had a reaction to rhubarb, sorrel, beet greens or spinach (all contain oxalic acid), they should avoid ingesting oca.
+That said, if a person has gout or kidney stones or has ever had a reaction to rhubarb, sorrel, beet greens, or spinach (which all contain oxalic acid), they should avoid ingesting oca.